absmach/magistrala-docs/docs/events.md

 ## MQTT Adapter

 Instead of using heartbeat to know when client is connected through MQTT adapter one can fetch events from Redis Streams that MQTT adapter publishes.
-MQTT adapter publishes events every time client connects and disconnects to stream named `magistrala.mqtt`.
+MQTT adapter publishes events every time client connects and disconnects to stream named `supermq.mqtt`.

 Events that are coming from MQTT adapter have following fields: